songhwanjun/ActiveBias/README.md

    *(iii)* neural network training.

 ## 5. Tutorial 1: Comparison of learning curves on clean CIFAR-10 (without any noise)
  - This tutorial shows the superiority of *Active Bias* on clean dataset.
-For a fixed training epochs (i.e., same number of iterations), *Active Bias* achieved lower test error compared with that of *Default*.
+For a fixed training epochs (i.e., same number of iterations), *Active Bias* achieved relatively *3.76%* lower test error compared with that of *Default*.
  - We set *tau* to *0.0*.
 - Running script
    ```shell